malcolmhire/connect4/readme.md

 # Connect4

-A a PHP CLI connect4 game, where a human can play the computer with simple AI.
+A PHP CLI connect4 game, where a human can play the computer with simple AI.
 Game is build on Lumen framework just for minimal installation and use of artisan.

 ## Lumen PHP Framework